smittytone/PreviewMarkdown/README.md

 ## Known Issues

-1. Tables containing nested remote images may take an extended time to render while `NSAttributedString`’s WebKit-based HTML parser attempts to request the image, which utimately fails.
-We are exploring mititgations.
+1. Tables containing nested remote images may take an extended time to render while `NSAttributedString`’s WebKit-based HTML parser attempts to request the image, which ultimately fails.
+We are exploring mitigations.
 1. Tables are intermittently rendered with horizontal blanks in place of borders.
 Resizing the preview window fixes them (though may cause other horizontal lines to disappear).
-We are exploring mititgations.
+We are exploring mitigations.
 1. Users of Markdown editing tools like OneMarkdown and Marked may not see PreviewMarkdown-produced previews.
 This is because those apps claim ownership of key Markdown file UTIs which may cause Finder to pre-empt PreviewMarkdown.
 There is no workaround at this time.

 ## Source Code